 I did a double take.
 I rarely actually do, but I totally did this weekend.

-There I was, in a bookstore, browsing DVDs, when I spotted the fifth season set for Saved by the Bell.
+There I was, browsing DVDs, when I spotted a used fifth season set for Saved by the Bell.
 And I almost kept on going until my brain registered what was so strange about it.
 See if you can spot it:

 Right?
 Proof that Jessie Spano and Kelly Kapowski do, in fact, exist in the same universe as new girl Tori Scott.
 I’d always imagined that the last few episodes of Saved by the Bell followed some alternate Bayside timeline in which Jesse and Kelly never existed, hence why no one seems to care about their whereabouts in the Tori episodes.
 But no, that’s apparently not the case, as Elizabeth Berkeley and Tiffani Thiessen (who played Jessie and Kelly) at least stood near Leanna Creel (Tori) long enough to take this promo photo.